MySQL Database Management and Usage in ServBay

 MySQL is a widely used open-source relational database management system, renowned for its high performance, reliability, and ease of use.
-ServBay, as a powerful local web development environment, offers native integration with MySQL.
-This guide provides a detailed introduction on how to manage and utilize MySQL databases in ServBay, covering installation, configuration, connection, backup, restoration, performance optimization, and security management, helping developers make the most of ServBay’s MySQL features.
+ServBay, a powerful local Web development environment, natively integrates MySQL support.
+This article provides a detailed guide on managing and using MySQL databases in ServBay, covering installation, configuration, connection, backup, restore, performance optimization, and security management, empowering developers to make the most of ServBay’s MySQL capabilities.

 Installing and Configuring MySQL